Dr. Shankardev Saraswati – Mind and Body Connections Introduction

 Dr. Shankardev Saraswati: So, these terms are broad umbrellas, and different schools of psychology or thought will perhaps define them slightly differently, but as a broad understanding, counseling is where you want to help someone to change a behaviour.
 So, relaxation, change the diet, exercise, or some habit that someone that’s got in a relationship that’s getting in the way of them having a happy, successful life, or some work issues, or something, and that’s the bread and butter of psychology.
 CBT is very good for that.

 Dr. Ron Ehrlich: CBT being?

 Dr. Ron Ehrlich: Okay.

-Dr. Shankardev Saraswati: And that’s kind of the main, along with relaxation, that would be one of the main tools that a psychologist would use in dealing with behavioral issues.
-So, it’s all about behavior, and the cognition that allows that behavior to proliferate, or patterns that we’re stuck in.
+Dr. Shankardev Saraswati: And that’s kind of the main, along with relaxation, that would be one of the main tools that a psychologist would use in dealing with behavioural issues.
+So, it’s all about behaviour, and the cognition that allows that behaviour to proliferate, or patterns that we’re stuck in.
 If we’re stuck in a pattern, how do we break the pattern and get a new pattern?
 Learn something a big away.
 That’s counseling.

 Dr. Ron Ehrlich: As in Carl Jung.